 Data science.
 Machine learning.
 Optimization.

-The digital revolution is pretty great.
-It's made so many fields of study—like the ones above—indispensable.
-But like all revolutions, the law of unintended consequences applies.
-All that data is an equally great challenge.
+Data—namely, the generating of data—has exploded.
+All that data creates a great challenge.
 Businesses need better ways to get insights from the data.
-They hope for better—and more strategic—decision making.
 We help make that happen.

 Working hand-in-hand with our faculty, you’ll take your analytical and modeling skills to the next level through one of three specializations.
-Our grads are in high demand by academia, sure, but the private sector is also clamoring for management sciences PhDs.
+Our grads are in high demand by academia, sure, but the private sector is also clamoring for business analytics PhDs.
 That means you can map out your own perfect-fit career path.

-The PhD in management sciences carries a STEM designation, which is particularly good news for international PhD candidates.
+The PhD in business analytics carries a STEM designation, which is particularly good news for international PhD candidates.
 Typically, after completing the degree, those in the U.S. on a student F1 visa have 12 months to work without an employer-sponsored visa.
 This period is called Optional Practical Training (OPT).
 The STEM designation extends OPT from 12 to 36 months.

 Three specialization areas